sairamyalinga/todo-app/README.md

 1. Clone the repository using git clone.
 2. Go to the project directory.
-3. Install the dependencies 'npm install'.
-4. Run the docker container 'docker-compose up -d' to run the application.
+3. Run the docker container `docker-compose up -d` to run the application.